Research Center for Inclusion

 Formerly known as NLR Mekong

-Health & community base rehabilitation (CBR)
+Health & Community-Based Rehabilitation (CBR)

 Research Center for Inclusion implements inclusive health and community-based rehabilitation (CBR) programs in cooperation with Partner Organizations across the country, Myanmar and Cambodia.